FlyingWalross/TradingCardGame/documentation/documentation.md

 #### Dao Tests
 For the DAO test, a special test database is created in the `@BeforeAll` function using the `database.sql` script.
 The database is deleted and re-created every time tests are run, so changes in the `database.sql` file will be reflected in the test database.
 After every individual test, the `@AfterAll` function uses the `database_clear.sql` script to delete all data from the database so that it is empty for the next test.
 The individual tests then test the various functions of all the DAOs, such as creating, updating, getting and deleting different objects.

-It is important to note that for the DAO testing to work as intended, it is important to have simultanious tests (through multithreading) disabled in JUnit.
+It is important to note that for the DAO testing to work as intended, it is important to have simultaneous tests (through multithreading) disabled in JUnit.
 This is currently still experimental and off by default, but could become a problem for database testing in the future, since the DAO tests all access the test database and have to run sequentially to work.

 #### Repository Tests
 To test the repositories the needed DAOs for the repository were mocked with Mockito.
 Then the various repository methods are tested.
 When creating/updating data using DAOs, captors were used to get and assert the objects passed to the mocked DAOs.
 When the repository has to read data from the DAOs, Mockito's `when()` method was used to return test data to the repository.